SivaRakeshRelangi/Geo-Tagged-Video-Detection-System/README.md

 ### **Taken fps as #1 and epochs as #2 because I train this in CPU, not GPU**
 ![fpsandepochsettingshere](fpsandepochsettingshere.png)
 # Banner-OCR + Motion-AutoLabel → FasterRCNN (GPS-Joined)
-## 📂 Output Artifacts
+## 📚 Dependencies

-- `/images` — extracted frames.
+- Python 3.12+
-- `/labels` — YOLO TXT auto-labels.
+- OpenCV (opencv-python
-- `metadata.csv` — per-frame timestamp, LAT, LON, raw OCR text.
+- Tesseract (pytesseract)
-- `fasterrcnn_object.pth` — trained detector weights.
+- PyTorch (torch, torchvision)
-- `detections_with_gps.csv` — joined predictions + GPS/time.
+- Ultralytics (ultralytics)
-- `/viz_val` — visualization frames with bounding boxes.
+- Others: pandas, tqdm, matplotlib, pillow

 - ![fpsandepochsettingshere](projectFilesCreated.png)
 -
 This project provides an **end-to-end, Colab-ready pipeline** to convert a video into a dataset, auto-label motion below a banner, train a Faster R-CNN object detector, and join detections with OCR-extracted GPS coordinates.